The flip map and involutions on Khovanov homology: The flip map

 For comparison, in involutive Heegaard Floer homology, the similar relation holds when $Y$ is an L-space, i.e., for those with minimal possible rank of Heegaard Floer homology.
 On the other hand, for $Y=\Sigma(2,3,7)$, $\HFI(Y;\FF)$ has rank $4$ whereas $\HF(Y;\FF)$ has rank $3$.

-Using the flip map, Lipshitz and Sarkar \cite[Proposition 6.5]{lipshitz2014khovanov} proved that their Khovanov stable homotopy type is independent of the choice of (left or right) ladybug matchings.
+Lipshitz and Sarkar \cite[Proposition 6.5]{lipshitz2014khovanov} used the flip map to prove that their Khovanov stable homotopy type is independent of the choice of (left or right) ladybug matchings.
 More specifically, they defined a homotopy equivalence Here, $\mathcal{X}^l(D)$ (resp. $\mathcal{X}^r(D)$) is the Khovanov stable homotopy type constructed from the knot diagram $D$ using left (resp. right) ladybug matchings, $\eta$ is the obvious identification between $\mathcal{X}^l(D)$ and $\mathcal{X}^r(D^*)$, and $R$ is a map induced by a sequence of Reidemeister moves between $D$ and $D^*$, which has showed to be a homotopy equivalence.
 It is obvious from the construction that the $\eta$ above is a spectral lift of $\eta\colon \CKh(D)\to\CKh(D^*)$.
 We have the following corollary of Theorem \ref{thm kappa=id}.

 \begin{cor} The homotopy equivalence $R\circ \eta \colon\mathcal{X}^l(D) \to \mathcal{X}^r(D)$ can be chosen canonically such that it induces the identity map on homology with $\FF_2$ coefficients, i.e., the following diagram commutes: